-In the present study, we found that a strategy based on the initial use of Fielder XT guidewire significantly increased the success rate of CTO-PCI via the anterograde approach, which may have been partially attributable to the existence of microchannels with a diameter of approximately 160-230 µm in the CTO lesions.
+In the present study, we found that a strategy based on the initial use of Fielder XT guidewire significantly increased the success rate of CTO-PCI via the anterograde approach.
+This may have been partially attributable to the existence of microchannels with a diameter of approximately 160-230 µm in the CTO lesions.
 The number of microchannels has been reported to decrease with CTO maturation[18].
 Other studies have reported that these channels can exist in loose tissues extending from the proximal to distal fibrous caps in CTOs of any age[19].
 Thus, successful tracking of microchannels in loose tissue may be possible, even in very old CTOs[20].
-Consistent with these data, we found that the use of Fielder XT guidewire significantly increased the success rate of CTO-PCI although there were no significant differences in occlusion time between the two groups.
+Consistent with these data, we found that the use of Fielder XT guidewire significantly increased the success rate of CTO-PCI, although there were no significant differences in occlusion time between the two groups.

 Nevertheless, factors predicting the success or failure of CTO-PCI are context-dependent.
 In agreement with previous studies, we noted that blunt stump[21-24] was an independent predictor of the procedural success of CTO-PCI.
 In recent years, multiple scoring systems have been established to predict the procedural success, efficiency, and complications of CTO-PCI[21-26].
 Both the multicenter CTO registry in Japan (J-CTO) and clinical- and lesion-related (CL) scores include blunt stump as the lesion-related predictor[21,23].
 CTO with blunt stump is a major obstacle to successful intervention.
 If the proximal cap has a blunt morphology, the occlusion is often more mature[17].
 Older occlusions usually have harder proximal caps and lack microchannels connected to the proximal cap, which prevent the initial soft, tapered polymer-jacketed guidewire from entering the proximal cap.
 Thus, the blunt stump of proximal cap is an obstacle to the procedural success of CTO-PCI[17].
 In accordance with the results of previous studies, we also found that contrast amount, procedure time and cardiac function were independent predictors of procedural success.
-Algorithms also provide specific guidance suggesting that operators should consider stopping a CTO procedure if the procedure time is > 3 h, or more than 3.7 mL × the estimated glomerular filtration rate of contrast has been used[17].
+Algorithms also provide specific guidance, suggesting that operators should consider stopping a CTO procedure if the procedure time is > 3 h, or more than 3.7 mL × the estimated glomerular filtration rate of contrast has been used[17].
 Systolic blood pressure is closely related to cardiac function, and systolic blood pressure was thus an independent predictor of procedural success in this study.
-Furthermore, despite being females have lower J-CTO scores than males.
+Furthermore, females have lower J-CTO scores than males.
 The technical success rate is usually higher in females than in males[27], consistent with our observed outcomes.